๐Ÿ Home ๐Ÿ“ฐ AI News ๐Ÿ› AI Tools ๐ŸŽ“ Tutorials ๐Ÿ’ผ AI Careers โ„น️ About

 Then Apple quietly admitted: it wasn't ready.

 The original rebuilt Siri worked correctly only about two-thirds of the time during internal testing.
-Apple's software chief Craig Federighi reportedly killed the entire project and ordered the team to start over from scratch.
+That is not a number you can ship to hundreds of millions of users.
+Apple's software leadership reportedly shut the entire project down and ordered the team to start completely from scratch — not patch it, not tweak it, rebuild it entirely.

-Apple faced a class-action lawsuit in December 2025 for advertising AI features that didn't exist.
+Apple faced a class-action lawsuit in December 2025 for advertising AI features that didn't exist on devices people had already paid for.
 They settled it.
+The features were quietly removed from marketing materials.

 Now in 2026, the new Siri is finally coming.
-But here's the twist nobody saw coming.
+But here is the twist nobody saw coming.

 In January 2026, Apple and Google announced a multi-year deal worth approximately $1.5 billion per year.
 The purpose?
 Google's Gemini AI will power the next generation of Siri.